 Machans Beach seawall reconstruction

 Council awarded the contract for both Stage 1 and Stage 2 of the Machans Beach seawall reconstruction project and works have been underway since April 2014.
+This component of works are expected to be complete in December 2014.

 The Machans Beach seawall is unstable and susceptible to collapse.
 A new seawall will be constructed over a two-year project, starting in March 2014.